Want to Start an Indoor Herb Garden? Try Growing These 13 Beginner-Friendly Herbs

 Dill won't need as much watering as some other plants, either.
 To know if it needs watering, check the soil.
 If it feels dry, give it water.

 The easy-to-grow basil will add a delicious aroma to your herb garden and elevate your favorite sauces and salads.
 For potted basil plants, opt for smaller globe varieties to ensure room for growth.
 Proper drainage is essential for the success of your basil plant—if the plant becomes too moist, the roots will rot.
 Try watering it just once a week, and if the soil feels too dry, try it twice a week.
+Basil is sensitive to the cold, so make sure the temperature does not dip below 55 degrees.
+If you don't have easy access to sunlight, basil may not be the right herb for you.
+"Your basil plant will grow best in full sun, but will also do just fine indoors on a sunny windowsill—just make sure it is receiving at least 6-8 hours of direct sun per day," Plant Mom tells us.
 Don't have easy access to sunlight?
 Use an artificial fluorescent for approximately ten hours a day.

 Traditionally used as a medicinal or culinary herb, sage's oval-shaped foliage can spice up poultry dishes or stuffing.
 When growing sage, it is best to buy a starter plant or use clippings from an established plant.
 If you're using clippings, simply snip the tip off an outdoor sage plant and place it in a pot with soil.
 A relatively drought-tolerant herb, wait until the soil is dry to give it a thorough watering.